-Dreaming of Colors: A Dream Dictionary of Colors
+Dreaming of Colors: A Dream Dictionary

 Before Interpreting Your Own or Another’s Dreams, It Is Important to Remember the Following:

 Dreams are a reflection of the dreamer’s inner world.
 While each individual is greatly influenced by the world around them, dreams reflect the dreamer’s mental, emotional, and physical state.
 Many dream symbols and contexts reflect the dreamer’s beliefs and cultural influences.
 In other words, dreams are as unique and as individual as dreamers.
 So, although only the dreamer truly knows what his/her dream means to them, this article explores what each color might typically symbolize to people.

 Dream interpretation is most effective when the dreamer takes an active role in exploring and discovering the personal meaning of his/her dream and the symbol is analyzed within the context of the dream’s content, what emotions were evoked in the dreamer while he/she was experiencing the dream, and the current day-to-day influences of the dreamer.
 It is important for the dreamer not only to recognize what meanings resonate most but what meanings produce a strong response.
 If a dreamer is deeply offended or annoyed by an interpretation, this may hint at a possible issue the dreamer is attempting to deny or repress.
 Incorrect interpretations help the dreamer eliminate the possibilities of what his/her dream means and are still useful.

 Look up by color: select the color you're interested in to be taken to that section of the article.